click on an image to view enlargement:

 highest standards of quality in the industry.
 This state-of-the-art

-facility has been in operation since 2001 and has the capacity to
+facility has the capacity to

 produce approximately 200,000 square feet of shingles per month.